Learn > How Auto Transport Works

 • You don’t pay anything upfront

-• We only charge your card once a carrier is assigned
+• We only charge you once a carrier is assigned

 • There’s no cash at delivery, no split payments, and no extra fees